 Wine pairing is always associated with food.
-Chapter Two believes that books are the food of the mind, thus our wine pairing concept evolved.
+Chapter Two believes that books are the food of the mind, thus our wine

 Kicking off the year is a review of a book that catapulted Frank McCourt to the top of his field netting him a Pulitzer Prize.
 The book moved me so, I recently won a book review contest with this recap: